ahernanzl/pyClim-SDM/input_data_template/README.md

 This folder must contain predictands information with the following format:

-For temperature:
+For maximum temperature:
-- t_hres_metadata.txt: one row per grid point with columns: id, lon, lat, in order.
+- tasmax_hres_metadata.txt: one row per grid point with columns: id, lon, lat, in order.
-- tmax_$hresPeriodFilename['t'].txt
+- tasmax_$hresPeriodFilename['taxmas'].txt

+For minimum temperature:
+- tasmin_hres_metadata.txt: one row per grid point with columns: id, lon, lat, in order.
-- tmin_$hresPeriodFilename['t'].txt
+- tasmin_$hresPeriodFilename['tasmin'].txt

 For precipitation:
-- p_hres_metadata.txt: one row per grid point with columns: id, lon, lat, in order.
+- pr_hres_metadata.txt: one row per grid point with columns: id, lon, lat, in order.
-- pcp_$hresPeriodFilename['p'].txt
+- pr_$hresPeriodFilename['pr'].txt

-Example: pcp_19510101-20191231.txt
+Example: pr_19510101-20191231.txt

-tmax/tmin in degrees and precipitation in mm.
+tas/tasmax/tasmin in degrees, pr in mm, uas/vas in m/s, hurs in %, clt in %.
 One row per date.
 The first column corresponds to the date yyyymmdd, and the other rows (as many as grid points) containing data.
 Missing data must be coded as -999.